8 Signs of Tree Roots in Pipes & How to Fix Them

 Whether that blockage is due to tree roots or not will require the trained eyes of a professional plumber.

 If you’re not much of a green thumb and your trees are looking uncharacteristically green and bushy or your grass is extra green compared to normal, you might have tree roots in your pipes.
-Whatever plants have infiltrated your pipes will be loving the constant source of water and nutrients.
+Whatever plants have infiltrated your pipes will love the constant source of water and nutrients.

 While the above signs could be due to any kind of blockage, this one is a dead giveaway for tree root growth in your pipes.
 So if you find yourself with any of the above signs as well as an unexpectedly green garden, you’ve likely got tree roots growing in your pipes.